Exeedme/docs/docs/referral-program/overview.md

 Imagine that you’re currently in a Platinum Tier and you invite a new user.
 The moment that user validates his account, you will instantly receive **100 EXE x 5 = 500 EXE.**

 Still got questions?
-Get in touch with us through our live-chat
+Check our FAQ's below